crosspeaksoftware/woo-address-book/readme.txt

 2. Easily select your billing and shipping address on checkout.

 == Changelog ==

+= 2.6.1 =
+* Detect and downgrade from Address Book 3.0 addresses if they exist.

 = 2.6.0 =
 * Add notice about 3.0.0